Activation-Informed Pareto-Guided Low-Rank Compression for Efficient LLM/VLM: Pareto-Guided Rank Selection

 \begin{proposition}[Rank--$\varepsilon$ Allocation Equivalence] The rank-allocation problem \textnormal{(P)} and the $\varepsilon$-allocation problem \textnormal{(E)} have the same optimal value. \end{proposition} \begin{proof} See Appendix~\ref{appx:rank_eps_equiv_proof}. \end{proof}

-Although rank allocation can be posed as a knapsack problem (Formulation~\ref{formula:rank_allocat}), the large number of layers and candidate ranks typically makes this approach computationally intractable.
-Formulation~\ref{formula:error_allocate} provides a continuous surrogate that is more computationally efficient, convex, and admits a closed-form solution, under appropriate conditions.
-Rank selection can thus follow two approaches.
-A data-driven method requires the coefficients $\alpha$; however, the activations $\mat{X}$ are unknown, sampling only yields approximations, and the resulting low-rank architecture becomes data-dependent, which can be undesirable in deployment.
-In contrast, a data-agnostic method assumes equal weighting across layers, motivated by robust optimization (Appendix~\ref{appx:h_assumption}); while conservative, this strategy avoids data dependence, improves robustness to uncertainty, and ensures that changes in the data do not require altering the network architecture, but only updating the low-rank parameters.
-We therefore adopt the latter method and show that assigning the same error tolerance ($\varepsilon$) to all layers yields heterogeneous ranks that are optimal, in the surrogate sense, for the bi-objective Formulation~\ref{formula: biobj_formula}, as formally stated in Theorem~\ref{th:pareto_front}.
+Although rank allocation can be posed as a knapsack problem (Formulation~\ref{formula:rank_allocat}), the large number of layers and candidate ranks typically makes this approach computationally intractable for modern LLMs.
+Similar combinatorial formulations have been explored in other compression settings and often require approximate or heuristic search strategies~\citep{frantar2022spdy,malinovskii2024higgs, sieberling2025evopress}; in our setting, low-rank compression further induces a substantially larger and more fine-grained allocation space due to the broad range of admissible ranks in each layer.
+Formulation~\ref{formula:error_allocate} provides an alternative continuous surrogate that is more computationally efficient and convex, while also enabling analytical characterization of the resulting allocation strategy.

+Rank selection can follow two approaches.
+A data-driven method requires the coefficients $\alpha$; however, the activations $\mat{X}$ and therefore the coefficients $\alpha$ are unknown in practice.
+While they can be approximately estimated from sampled data, doing so makes the resulting network architecture data-dependent, which may reduce robustness and complicate stable on-device deployment.
+In contrast, a data-agnostic method assumes equal weighting across layers, motivated by robust optimization (Appendix~\ref{appx:h_assumption}); while conservative, this strategy avoids data dependence, improves robustness to uncertainty, and ensures that changes in the data do not require altering the network architecture, but only updating the parameter values.
+We therefore adopt the latter method and show that assigning the same error tolerance ($\varepsilon$) to all layers yields heterogeneous ranks that are surrogate-optimal for the bi-objective Formulation~\ref{formula: biobj_formula}, as formally stated in Theorem~\ref{th:pareto_front}.

 \begin{lemma}[Uniform $\varepsilon$ under homogeneous sensitivity and bounded profiles] Consider the $\varepsilon$-allocation problem \textnormal{(E)} for a homogeneous network (where $\alpha_l\equiv\alpha, \forall l$) to ensure robustness followed by Remark~\ref{rem:robust_alpha_minmax} (see Appendix~\ref{appx:h_assumption}) and denote by